drovp/save-as-path/README.md

 # @drovp/save-as-path

 [Drovp](https://drovp.app) utility to determine path for file results.
-Also comes with options type & schema for your processor profile options.
+Also comes with option schema to easily plugin into your processor's profile options.

 ### Supports